TSO-AG/OpenFrontend.Framework/README.md

 ### System requirements

-The OpenFrontend.Framework is based upon Bootstrap and self-documented in this repository using [Sculpin](https://sculpin.io).
+The OpenFrontend.Framework is based upon Bootstrap and self-documented in this repository using [Hugo](https://gohugo.io).
 In order to contribute, you have to have

 - a functional JavaScript setup
-- a functional PHP setup

-On top of those, we use [Yarn](https://yarnpkg.com/getting-started/install) and [Composer](https://getcomposer.org/download/) which need to be installed on your system as well.
+On top of those, we use [Yarn](https://yarnpkg.com/getting-started/install) which need to be installed on your system as well.

 ### Install dependencies

-Installing dependencies is as easy as runing Yarn and Composer:
+Installing dependencies is as easy as running Yarn:

 1. `yarn install`
-2. `composer install`

 ### Building the framework

 Everything regarding the framework itself resides in `src`.

-Development: Run `yarn watch`.
+1. Development: Run `yarn watch`
-Production: Run `yarn build`.
+2. Production: Run `yarn build`

 ### Building the documentation

-Everything regarding the framework itself resides in `docs` plus the Sculpin specifics on root level.
-See Sculpin docs for more details.
+Everything regarding the framework itself resides in `site` plus the Hugo specifics on root level.
+See Hugo docs for more details.

-Development: Run `vendor/bin/sculpin generate --watch --server` (runs on port `8000` by default, if that is occupied for you, use `---port` to use a different one)
+1. Development: Run `yarn docs-serve`
-Production: Run `vendor/bin/sculpin generate --env=prod`.
+2. Production: Run `yarn docs-build`